People quit their managers, but these companies are preventing that from happening, here’s how.

-From Baby Boomers to Gen X, Y, and Z, people are inspired to work for one reason or another; only now, that reason is more meaningful than bringing home a paycheck.
-This presents a rare opportunity for companies to form meaningful relationships with employees while attracting and retaining top talent.
-Retention rates show, purpose-oriented professionals display increased loyalty due to greater levels of happiness with their work.
+From Baby Boomers to Gen X, Y, and Z, people work for one reason or another.
+Now, that reason is more meaningful than bringing home a paycheck.
+Companies have a rare opportunity to form meaningful relationships with employees while attracting and retaining top talent.
+Retention rates show that purpose-oriented professionals display increased loyalty due to higher levels of happiness with their work.

 Years ago, Harvard Business Review surveyed 19,000 people with the question, “What stands in the way of people being more satisfied and productive at work?”
-Results concluded that companies are far better served by systematically investing in meeting as many of their employees’ core needs as possible, so they’re freed and fueled to bring the best of themselves to work.
+Results concluded that companies are far better served by systematically investing in satisfying as many of their employees’ core needs as possible, so they’re freed and fueled to bring the best of themselves to work.
 Additionally, with Linkedin reporting that only 30% of the workforce is actively involved, enthusiastic, and committed to their work, we believe it’s time to highlight a few of the methods companies currently use to connect with people and develop a purposeful working environment.

-By “leading with the mission,” companies verbally and visually share their most important operating goal in the form of a purpose-driven statement.
+By “leading with the mission,” companies verbally and visually share their most crucial operating goal in the form of a purpose-driven statement.
 When communicated well, it’s impactful, concise, and engaging.
 And most importantly, it functions as a beacon of light, attracting the right people.
-In their largest global study on purpose at work, LinkedIn concluded with the following statement confirming why expressing the company mission has never been more important:
+In their most extensive global study on purpose at work, LinkedIn concluded with the following statement confirming why expressing the company mission has never been more critical:

 “Our mission is to change 20 million lives by 2020.
-We’re proud to make equipment and connected health solutions that give those with sleep apnea, COPD and other respiratory diseases the gift of breath.”
+We’re proud to make equipment and connected health solutions that give those with sleep apnea, COPD, and other respiratory diseases the gift of breath.”

 Structured as an impact objective, ResMed partners (customers, suppliers, internal team) seamlessly align themselves with the key reason as to why they operate: working to save lives by contributing to the company’s world-leading products.
 And this empowers employees to show pride and ownership when asked, “what do you do for a living?”
-Knowing their time, energy, and skill is valued and meaningful to something larger, their work provides a sense of purpose and value that can’t be matched by many others.
+Knowing their time, energy, and skill is valued and meaningful to something more significant, their work provides a sense of purpose and value that can’t be matched by many others.

-Advice offered in the following Forbes article on “Having a Mission-Driven Company”: Mission statements must reflect commitment to higher social good for the community they serve, both local and global.
+Advice offered in the following Forbes article on “Having a Mission-Driven Company”: Mission statements must reflect a commitment to higher social good for the community they serve, both local and global.
 Authenticity and transparency build trust.
 These companies illustrate this message: